 What is an offset account?

-An offset account is typically a savings or transaction account that is linked to your mortgage account.
+An offset account is a savings or transaction account that is linked to your mortgage account.
 The primary function of an offset account is to help you reduce the amount of interest you pay on your home loan.

 Here’s how it can benefit you: